naturuplift/WeatherDashboard/README.md

 You'll need to parse the JSON data returned by the API and extract the relevant information to display it on your Weather Dashboard.

 That's it!
-You can now use the OpenWeather API to retrieve current and 5-day weather forecasts for any location of your choice in your Weather Dashboard project.
+You can now use the OpenWeather API to retrieve the city geolocation, the current and 5-day weather forecasts for any location of your choice in your Weather Dashboard project.

 ```
 Make sure to replace `'YOUR_API_KEY'` in the code examples with your actual OpenWeather API key.
 Users of your Weather Dashboard project will need to follow these steps to set up their own API keys and make API requests to retrieve weather data.